Larissa Cremaste: Archaeological remains

 Plan of the visible ruins on site in 1912, by Friedrich Stählin.

 The ruins of the ancient city are situated upon a steep hill, 2 km from the modern town of Pelasgia, which was renamed to reflect the ancient surname.
 The walls are very conspicuous on the western side of the hill, where several courses of masonry remain.
 William Gell says that there are the fragments of a Doric temple upon the acropolis, but of these William Martin Leake makes no mention.

 The only available plan of the ancient remains was made in 1912 by Friedrich Stählin, showing that a considerable city wall enclosed both the hilltop acropolis and a large section of the eastern slope of the hill.
 Stählin identified two larger gates in the lower fortifications and a postern in the outer wall of the acropolis.
 Much of the picture is reconstruction, such as the traces of a diateichisma dividing the settlement, with many segments of the wall apparently missing at the time of Stählin's visit.
 Stählin noted no remains predating the Classical period, with most of the standing ruins being Medieval (see below).

 No archaeological excavation or examination has been conducted of the ancient city since Stählin's visit, but a small late-Classical necropolis was discovered in 2006 just northeast of the acropolis.

 Harbour settlement at Agios Konstantinos

-During rescue excavations prompted by the expansion of the national highway Lamia-Larisa in the early 2000s, considerable remains of an urban harbour settlement was found at the hill of Ayios Konstantinos, 4 km south of the ancient city, next the shore of the Maliac gulf.
+During rescue excavations prompted by the construction of the A1 motorway in the early 2000s, considerable remains of an urban harbour settlement was found at the hill of Ayios Konstantinos, 4 km south of the ancient city, next the shore of the Maliac gulf.
 This settlement was probably the harbour of ancient Larissa, and situated in a protected bay of the Euboean Gulf, it must have been an important node in the local trade network.
 The remains have been dated to the Classical period, and appears to have been abandoned in the 4th century BC.
 It consists of a lower town at the beach protected by a fortification wall that extents to the adjacent hilltop where they enclose a small acropolis.
 A Late Hellenistic to Roman cemetery later occupied the site, which appears to have been completely abandoned at this point.